strapy-project/strapy/doc/source/usage/quick_start.rst

     model.add_detector('PD1', 'n9', ('amplitude', 'intensity'))

-As for the `scampy.Model.Model.add_component` method, when adding a detector a unique name (`PD1`), and a node must be specified.
+As for the `strapy.Model.Model.add_component` method, when adding a detector a unique name (`PD1`), and a node must be specified.
 In addition, the optical properties to be detected can be specified, by default the electric field ampltide vector with for the four S and P polarised counter propagating components is detected.
-For the available detector properties, see `scampy.Detector`.
+For the available detector properties, see `strapy.Detector`.

 Once added to the model, the optical properties of individual components can be specified.
 In general, components should default to sensible properties for an 'ideal' component, however explicitly specifying all properties should be preferred.
-Individual components are accessed through a python dictionary contained in the `scampy.Model.Model`, for this model properties will be specified as follows ::
+Individual components are accessed through a python dictionary contained in the `strapy.Model.Model`, for this model properties will be specified as follows ::

     model.components['laser'].amplitude[0] = 0